hzeller/beagleg/INSTALL.md

 The resulting `machine-control` binary will be in the toplevel directory.
 You can `sudo make install` it, or run it right there.

+Then [set up your hardware](./hardware/) and possibly create the necessary systemd configuration for a set-up that starts on boot.

 # TROUBLESHOOTING